 Ethanol is an oxygenate blended with gasoline in amounts up to 10% to be used in conventional vehicles and is blended in higher amounts up to 85% for use in flex-fuel vehicles.
-The production of ethanol grew to over 16 billion gallons in 2018, with consumption reaching over 14 billion gallons.
+The production of ethanol grew to over 15 billion gallons in 2016 and 2017, with consumption reaching over 14 billion gallons.
 Beginning in 2010, the United States began exporting more fuel ethanol than it imports.
 Biodiesel is a renewable fuel typically made from vegetable oils or animal fats.
 It can be burned in standard diesel engines and is often blended with petroleum diesel.
-In 2018, about 1.9 billion gallons of biodiesel were consumed.
+In 2016, over 2.0 billion gallons of biodiesel were consumed.